snehavardhandudaka/Snehavardhandudaka/README.md

-👋 Hi, I'm Sneha Vardhan Dudaka!
+# Hi there, I'm Sneha Vardhan Dudaka 👋

-🚀 DevOps Engineer | Cloud & Automation Enthusiast
+## About Me
-I'm a DevOps Engineer with over 9 years of experience in designing, automating, and optimizing mission-critical deployments in the cloud.
-My expertise lies in creating seamless CI/CD pipelines, containerization, orchestration with Kubernetes, and leveraging tools like Terraform, Jenkins, Ansible, and cloud platforms such as AWS and Azure.
+I'm a DevOps Engineer with 4 years of experience in building and managing infrastructure and CI/CD pipelines.
+I have a passion for automation, cloud computing, and continuous improvement.

-I specialize in bringing together development and operations to create high-performance, scalable, and resilient systems.
-Below are some of my real-time projects that demonstrate my DevOps journey.

-🛠️ Tools & Technologies
-DevOps & CI/CD:
+## Skills and Tools
+- **Languages**: Python, Bash, JavaScript, MATLAB, SQL, Groovy
+- **Configuration Management**: Ansible, Puppet, Chef
+- **Container Orchestration**: Docker, Kubernetes, OpenShift, Helm
-Jenkins, GitLab CI/CD, GitHub Actions, Nexus, SonarQube Containerization & Orchestration:
+- **CI/CD Tools**: Jenkins, GitLab CI/CD, CircleCI
-Docker, Kubernetes (EKS, AKS, GKE), Helm Infrastructure as Code (IaC):
-Terraform, CloudFormation, AWS CDK
-Cloud Platforms:
-AWS, Azure, Linode
-Configuration Management:
-Ansible, Chef, Puppet
-Monitoring & Logging:
-Prometheus, Grafana, ELK Stack (Elasticsearch, Logstash, Kibana) Programming & Scripting:
-Python, Bash, Golang
+- **Cloud Services**: AWS (EC2, S3, EKS, RDS, DynamoDB, CloudFormation)
+- **Networking and Security**: VPC, IAM, Load Balancers, Firewalls
+- **Monitoring and Logging**: Prometheus, Grafana, ELK, Datadog
+- **Infrastructure as Code**: Terraform
+- **Agile Methodologies**: Scrum, Kanban (JIRA, Confluence)

-🌟 Featured Projects
+## Projects
+Here are some of my real-time capstone projects:

 1. Automate Kubernetes Deployment
-Deploying Kubernetes clusters using Terraform and automating application deployments with Ansible.

-2. Website Monitoring and Recovery
-Monitoring websites using Python and Docker, automating recovery if the site goes down, with real-time alerts.
+   - Automates the deployment of applications in Kubernetes clusters.

+2. WEBSITE MONITORING AND RECOVERY
+   - Monitors website performance and automates recovery processes.

-3. Microservices Deployment with Security Best Practices Deploying microservices with Kubernetes, focusing on production security (RBAC, Network Policies, etc.).
+3. Deploy Microservices application in Kubernetes with Production Security Best Practices
+   - Deploys microservices applications in Kubernetes with a focus on security best practices.

-4. Complete CI/CD with Terraform
+4. Complete CI-CD with Terraform
-Creating a CI/CD pipeline that automates infrastructure provisioning using Terraform and deploying applications on AWS.
+   - Implements a complete CI/CD pipeline using Terraform.

 5. Ansible Integration in Jenkins
-Integrating Ansible with Jenkins to automate infrastructure and configuration management tasks.
+   - Integrates Ansible with Jenkins for automated configuration management.

-6. Complete CI/CD Pipeline with EKS and AWS ECR Building a robust CI/CD pipeline for deploying containerized applications to AWS EKS and managing Docker images in AWS ECR.
+6. Complete CI-CD Pipeline with EKS and AWS ECR

-🌍 Connect with Me
-LinkedIn: linkedin.com/in/snehavardhandudaka
-GitHub: github.com/snehavardhandudaka
-Email: snehavardhan.dudaka@gmail.com
+   - Sets up a complete CI/CD pipeline using EKS and AWS ECR.

+## Contact
+- **LinkedIn**: Your LinkedIn Profile
+- **Email**: snehavardhan1996@gmail.com

+Feel free to reach out if you have any questions or if you'd like to collaborate on a project!

+---

+Thanks for visiting my GitHub profile! 😊